General Questions

 Kaplan Professional’s ELEVEN leadership programs are delivered face-to-face through workshops, seminars and coaching sessions.
 Our corporate short courses can also be delivered face-to-face with in-house or off-site training available to organisations.

-All subject course materials*are accessible online via KapLearn’s ‘Learning’ tab.
-KapLearn is a dedicated online learning space where you can access your subject materials, assessments, support resources and connect with fellow students.
+All subject course materials are accessible online via KapLearn’s ‘Learning’ tab.
+KapLearn is a dedicated online learning space where you can access your subject materials, assessments, support resources and connect with fellow students in an online forum.
 Resources can also be downloaded to access offline.

 Kaplan Professional recognises you may be eligible for recognition of prior learning (RPL) as a result of prior studies and industry experience.